 Her first book, Holy Matter: Changing Perceptions of the Material World in Late Medieval Christianity (Cornell University Press, 2014), reimagined the development and defining concepts of Christian theology from the perspective of women’s communities.
 Holy Matter located in the spiritual imagination of enclosed religious women a fresh articulation of the permeability of the material and immaterial in late medieval theology and religious practice.
 Using art, theology, liturgy, prayer, poetry, and agricultural projects, the book uncovered a critical shift in the way that late medieval Christians approached the natural world, a transition from drawing on floral and arboreal imagery in order to perceive, describe, and experience divinity, to using the material world itself as a site of divine access.

-In 2019, as an NEH & ACLS fellow, she is finalizing a second monograph, entitled Communities of Care: Women, Healing, and Prayer in the Late Medieval Lowlands, which explores the caregiving practiced by hundreds of religious women in thirteenth and fourteenth-century Flanders, Brabant, and northern France.
+In 2019, as an NEH & ACLS fellow, she is finalizing a second monograph, entitled The Recovery of Health in the Middle Ages: Religious Women, Carework, and Erasure, which explores the care labor practiced by hundreds of religious women in thirteenth and fourteenth-century Flanders, Brabant, and northern France.
 The book is under contract with Cornell University Press and will appear in the early Spring, 2021.

 In 2021, look for the special issue of Gender & History on "Health, Healing, and Caring," edited with Lynn Thomas and Kristin Burnett.
 See the issue abstract here: networks.h-net.org/node/73374/announcements/4321969/call-proposals-gender-history-special-issue-health-healing-and

 In the meantime, she is conducting research for a book on "treating" rituals in northern France, the French Atlantic, and south Louisiana.
 The Treaters: Traiteurs in Rouen, Pointe-à-Pitre, Grand Coteau uncovers the beliefs and practices of so-called "faith healers" known as traiteurs who combined touch, prayer, herbal preparations, and secret knowledge to establish therapeutic relationships within their communities.

 She is an Associate Professor of History and Affiliated Faculty in Religious Studies at the University of Tennessee, in Knoxville, where she teaches courses on the history of medicine, gender relations in medieval Europe, historical research methods, and European historiography.